dogweather/forkful/content/en/dart/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays in Dart, commonly known as Maps, are data structures that store data in key-value pairs.
-They enable programmers to access elements not through indices, but keys, making data retrieval intuitive and efficient, especially when working with structured data where each element has a unique identifier.

 ## How to:
 Dart offers a straightforward syntax for creating and manipulating Maps.
 Below are examples demonstrating basic operations like creation, adding elements, and fetching values.

 ```dart